Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 Skills that need to be indicated in the document:

-• Registration of primary documents;
+• Preparation of primary documents;

 • Working with large amounts of information;